Discover Your Potential At Barton Dance

 Barton Dance Theater (DANC 1001 - 2 credits)

 Barton’s student dance company offers dance students a better understanding of what it is like to work in a dance company.
 In BDT students will learn, rehearse, and perform multiple styles of technical dance at a variety of venues and engage in dance education experiences such as dance field trips to see professional dance companies perform.
 Excellent performance scholarships available.
-To be considered for company placement dance students must have at least 2 years dance experience and plan to register as a Barton student in Fall 2018.
+To be considered for company placement dance students must have at least 2 years dance experience.
+Learn more about BDT.

 History of Dance I (DANC 1040 - 3 credits)